'Black Widow' murderer Helen Milner wins right to test body parts of husband she poisoned

 Milner dubbed the "Black Widow", was convicted of the murder of her second husband Phil Nisbet by poisoning him with crushed sedatives in his food in 2009.

-She was sentenced to life in prison with a minimum non-parole period of 17 years.
+Milner was sentenced to life in prison with a minimum non-parole period of 17 years.

+The court's decision today has left Nisbet's sister Lee-Anne Cartier devastated and in tears.

 Nisbet's death was originally ruled a suicide, but Coroner Sue Johnson raised suspicions which then led to police reviewing the case and ultimately launching a homicide investigation.